Best Disc Sanders: Smooth Out Your Work

 Q: What do you use a sander for?

-A sander is used to smooth and shape a surface.
-Different materials and surfaces warrant the use of varying sanding machines, which is why so many different types are available to you.
+A: A sander is used to smooth and shape a surface.
+It can also be used to remove damaged or old paint, varnish, and other materials to restore the original finish of an item.
+Different materials and surfaces warrant the use of varying sanding machines, which is why so many different types are available.

 Q: How do you use a disc sander safely?

-Always sand on the side that is rotating down, be mindful of finger placement, brace the workpiece on the tool, and always wear safety glasses.
+A: Always sand on the side that is rotating down, be mindful of finger placement, brace the workpiece on the tool, and always wear safety glasses and a mask to filter small particles and debris that can enter your lungs and sinuses.

 We favor the WEN 6502T 4.3-Amp Belt and Disc Sander because we see it serving most of our readers well.
 It’s affordable, offers decent performance, and has a built-in belt sander.
-But we do see the Rikon Power Tools 50-151 Belt with Disc Sander being favorable due to the even lower price tag.
+We also love the Makita 5-Inch Disc Sander for being a compact and powerful sander that’s offered at a refreshingly low price point.
+Do you have a brand or model of disc sander that you just can’t live without?
+Hit us up in the comments and let us know what it is and why you love it.